 - Lists the steps to create a profile.

-- Shows you how to add a scope tag to "filter" the profile.
+- Shows you how to add a scope tag to "filter" your policies.

 - Describes applicability rules on Windows 10 devices, and shows you how to create a rule.

 - Lists the check-in refresh cycle times when devices receive profiles and any profile updates.